-The BGCL 21st CCLC program has not noted any partnership during year three of this grant cycle, although the most notable is a continued partnership with Gainesville City Schools System.
-These partnerships have resulted in enrichment activities and programs, transportation and meal services, as well as financial support.
+The BGCL 21st CCLC program did not note partnerships with various entities during year two of this grant cycle, although the most notable being a continued partnership with Gainesville City Schools System.
+This partnership provides for program space, as well as transportation and meal services.
 When funding is no longer available, the Boys and Girls Clubs of Lanier will continue to collaborate with local organizations, as well as, pursue new grants and local funding to maintain the program.
 The advisory team will seek support from community faith-based organizations to provide volunteers and monetary support.
 Project design builds the capacity of the Boys and Girls Clubs of Lanier to continue the project at reduced cost in later years as technology equipment, software, manipulatives, remediation workbooks, and other resources are in place while staff development is spread across most of the teaching staff.
 However, without the opportunity of the Nita M. Lowey 21st CCLC grant, the program would be minimized in its service to students and the community.